You are currently viewing From Dominion Fibre To Guelph Fibre: What’s In A Name?

 Electricity powered the small factory.

 Unfortunately, things did not get off to a great start.
 In November 1917, James T. Huber died in Guelph.
 He was buried in Mount Hope Cemetery in Kitchener.
 His son, Homer V. Huber remained with the company as VP and secretary-treasurer.
-It was James T Huber’s older son, Maurice J. Huber who became president and manager.
+It was James T Huber’s older son, Maurice J. Huber, who became president and manager.
 He had been a soldier while his father and brother ran the company.
-The two brothers struggled along until 1920 when Dominion Fibre went into receivership.
+The two brothers struggled along until 1920, when Dominion Fibre went into receivership.

-This was not the end of the company; it was bought by Louis Brown.
+This was not the end of the company; it was bought by a local, Louis Brown.
 He renamed it the Guelph Fibre Manufacturing Company.
 By 1922, he had 7 employees.
 One of them was Homer Huber.
 He was the foreman at the plant.
 The factory still had 6 woollen cards but had reduced the pickers by one.
 A boiler and a 70HP motor are now listed as equipment.
-From 1923 to 1925, the owners and equipment remained constant.
-The only change was the addition of cotton to the wool that was used as raw material.
+Like many other local industries, it provided the Ontario Reformatory, through the provincial government, with items.

 The End of the Company